ACE-Techs/APEX-GenAI-Agent/README.md

 2. if window.ai is found you can skip the next step on setting up gemini nano

 ## Gemini-nano
-Today window.ai is not officially available on the chrome browser and is currently part of Chrome Canary as an early preview of the integrated gemini-nano services. <br />
+Today window.ai is not officially available on the chrome browser and is currently part of Chrome Canary as an early preview of the integrated gemini-nano services.

 Follow the following steps to enable Gemini Nano in Chrome Canary.

 ### Enable Gemini Nano in chrome canary